-- Before servicing the machine, turn off engine and allow all moving parts to stop.
+- 1. Before servicing the machine, turn off engine and allow all moving parts to stop.
 To prevent accidental starting, disconnect battery cables.
 Tag the engine operating area to show that the machine is being serviced.
 Use lockout/tagout procedure (OSHA 29 CFR 1910.147). - Take extreme care when adjusting or replacing knives.
 Knife edges are very sharp and can cause severe bodily injury.

-3. Radiator maintenance: Liquid cooling systems build up pressure as the engine gets hot.
+- Radiator maintenance: Liquid cooling systems build up pressure as the engine gets hot.
 Before removing radiator cap, stop the engine and let the system cool.
-Remove radiator cap only after the coolant is cool.

-Battery maintenance: Lead-acid batteries contain sulfuric acid. which will damage eyes or skin on contact.
+Remove radiator cap only after the coolant is cool. - 4.
+Battery maintenance: Lead-acid batteries contain sulfuric acid, which will damage eyes or skin on contact.
 Always wear a face shield to avoid getting acid in the eyes.
 If acid contacts the eyes, flush immediately with clean water and get medical attention.
 Wear rubber gloves and protective clothing to keep acid off skin.
 Lead-acid batteries produce flammable and explosive gasses.
-Keep arcs, sparks, flames, and lighted tobacco away.
+Keep arcs, sparks, flames, and lighted tobacco away. - 5.
+Filling of fuel: Never fill the tank with the engine running, while smoking, or when near an open flame.
+Never smoke while handling fuel or working on the fuel system.
+The fumes in an empty fuel container are explosive.
+Never cut or weld on or near fuel lines, tanks or containers.
+Move at least 10 ft.
+(3 m) away from fueling point before starting engine.
+Wipe off any spilled fuel and let dry before starting engine.

-IMPORTANT: Be careful not to allow fuel, lubricant. hydraulic fluid, or cooling fluids to contaminate the surrounding environment.
+IMPORTANT: Be careful not to allow fuel, lubricant, hydraulic fluid, or cooling fluids to contaminate the surrounding environment.
 Collect all fluids and dispose of them properly.

-- 6. It is recommended that only authorized, genuine FINN replacement parts be used on the machine. - Do not use ether cold start fluid, if engine is equipped with glow plug-type preheater, or other intake manifold-type preheater.
-It could cause an explosion or fire and severe injury or death.
+- It is recommended that only authorized, genuine FINN replacement parts be used on the machine. - Do not use ether cold start fluid, if engine is equipped with glow plug-type preheater, or other intake manifold-type preheater.
+It could cause an explosion or fire and severe injury or death. - 8.
 Diesel fuel or hydraulic fluid under pressure can penetrate the skin or eyes and cause injury, blindness, or death.
 To check for such leaks, use a piece of cardboard or wood instead of your hand.
 Pressure may build up in the hydraulic system; use caution when removing the cap.

-- Some parts and assemblies are quite heavy.
-Before attempting to unfasten any heavy part or assembly, arrange to support it by means of a hoist by blocking or by use of an adequate arrangement to prevent it from falling, tipping, swinging, or moving in any manner.
-Failure to do so could result in component damage, or physical injury to someone. - 10.
-If repairs require use of a torch or electric welder, be sure that all flammable and combustible materials are removed.
+component damage, or physical injury to someone.

+10. If repairs require use of a torch or electric welder, be sure that all flammable and combustible materials are removed.
 Fuel or oil reservoirs must be emptied, steam-cleaned, and filled with clean water before any cutting or welding on them is attempted.
-Do NOT weld or cut on any tank containing oil, gasoline, fumes, other flammable material, or on any container of which the previous contents were unknown. - 11.
-Do not pressure wash this unit.
-Do not pressure wash around any control boxes, radio remotes or control panels.
-Pressure washing this unit can cause damage to the electrical systems and components and also cause the unit to not function.
-Pressure washing injects water into sensitive electrical components.
-To clean the unit, use a method that controls the amount of water that is applied to the surface of the unit.
+Do NOT weld or cut on any tank containing oil, gasoline, fumes, other flammable material, or on any container of which the previous contents were unknown.

-COMMON SAFETY DECALS
+CURRENT SET OF SAFETY DECALS